AmanuelGhebreyohannes/DIY/Typer/README.md

 ## USAGE:

-$python keypresser.py <filename>
+$python typer.py <filename>

-Then click on the file you want to type
+Then left click on the empty file you want to type